 Many of the advances in stem cell research have only been possible through the knowledge and insight gained using embryonic stem cells.
 We recognise that this is an area some people have concerns about.

 Embryonic stem cells

 Embryonic stem cells used in research are donated by couples that have undergone in vitro fertilisation (IVF) treatment.
-They have chosen to donate embryos that would have otherwise been destroyed, so that stem cells can be extracted from them for use in research.
+They choose to donate spare embryos that would otherwise be destroyed, so that stem cells can be extracted for use in research.
 Only embryos at a very early stage of development (up to 14 days) can be used.

 We’ll only fund research using embryonic stem cells where:

-- there is ethical approval from an independent Research Ethics Committee.
+- there is approval from an independent research ethics committee.

 More work to be done

-Heart and circulatory disease still causes more than one in four deaths, but stem cell research holds real promise for combating disease and saving lives in the future.
+Heart and circulatory disease kills one in four people in the UK, but stem cell research holds real promise to help us save lives in the future.

 Every fundraiser, from bake sales to sponsored walks to ‘baths of beans’, helps us continue our research.
 Order your free fundraising pack full of inspirational ideas and get started now.